paragonsean/curtains_dev/README.md

 ### Why Python for a desktop app?
 - I love python!
-- i am a beginner still learning other languages and frameworks.
 - i lack time lately and python development is kinda fast
 - it does the job.
 - after playing around with a douzend different GUI frameworks, flet finally looks and feels like what i was looking for.
 I had to build something with it.